oemof/oemof-solph/README.rst

-Oemof stands for "Open Energy System Modelling Framework" and provides a free, open source and clearly documented model to analyse energy systems, developed in Python.
+Oemof stands for "Open Energy System Modelling Framework" and provides a free, open source and clearly documented model to analyse energy supply systems, developed in Python.
 It is designed as a framework with a modular structure and has several packages which communicate through well defined interfaces.

 Documentation
 =============